TigardHighGDC/SystemReset/.github/pull_request_template.md

 ### Please state
 - The issue this closes (all prs should have a issue connected to them)
-- one sentence description of the issue that was resolved
+- One sentence description of the issue that was resolved